valeryozenne/EchoPlanarReco/README.md

 * PCACoilGadget.cpp PCACoilGadget.h
 * CoilReductionGadget.cpp CoilReductionGadget.h

+The script used some routines or codes from https://github.com/ismrmrd/ismrmrd/tree/master/examples/matlab

 ## Experimental data

-* fully sample dataset: phantom images available from the gadgetron in test/integration using the python script get data.py : meas_MID517_nih_ep2d_bold_fa60_FID82077.h5 & meas_MID517_nih_ep2d_bold_fa60_NOISE82077.h5
+* fully sampled dataset: phantom images available from the gadgetron in test/integration using the python script get data.py : meas_MID517_nih_ep2d_bold_fa60_FID82077.h5 & meas_MID517_nih_ep2d_bold_fa60_NOISE82077.h5
 * undersampled dataset with GRAPPA 2 : a gel agar images from my ftp server or send me an email : 00085_epi_RF_1dyn_GRAPPA2_FID10853.h5 & 00085_epi_RF_1dyn_GRAPPA2_NOISEFID10853.h5

 The code has only been tested with the two mentionned datasets, minor modification might be necessary to make it works in other cases.

+## Running the code

+* use main.m
+* download the ismrm_sunrise_matlab-master https://github.com/hansenms/ismrm_sunrise_matlab
+* go to line 57 and modify the link addpath

+* download the data and change the links line 68 and 69 for fully sampled dataset
+* download the data and change the links line 75 and 76 for undersampled dataset

 ## Capabilities:
-   2D
+   * 2D
-   use noise scans (pre-whitening) remove oversampling in the readout direction regridding of EPI traectory ghost corretion using linear fit of phase diff between +/- readout virtual coil using pca coil reduction magnitude reconstruction
+   * use noise scans (pre-whitening)
+   * remove oversampling in the readout direction
+   * regridding of EPI traectory
+   * ghost corretion using linear fit of phase diff between +/- readout
+   * virtual coil using pca
+   * coil reduction
+   * magnitude reconstruction

 ##  Limitations:
-   only works with a single encoded space no partial fourier could handle repetitions averages, phases, segments and sets phase reconstruction is creepy only grappa 2 undersampling with a 24 reference/calibration scans
+   * only works with a single encoded space
+   * no partial fourier
+   * could handle repetitions averages, phases, segments and sets
+   * phase reconstruction is creepy
+   * only grappa 2 undersampling with a 24 reference/calibration scans

 ## Restriction
-   working with an existing ISMRMRD data set. required a sequence that fill all EPI flags and header according to the ismsmrd convention
+   * working with an existing ISMRMRD data set.
+   * required a sequence that fill all EPI flags and header according to the ismsmrd convention
-   3 navigator lines/scans at the beginning of acquisition with positive and negative readout
+   * 3 navigator lines/scans at the beginning of acquisition with positive and negative readout

 ## Some arbitrary conventions